-- 29. The current definition of "public record" is further complicated by the sub-clauses that follow the initial basic definition.
+- (i) inspection of work, documents, records; - (ii) taking notes, extracts or certified copies of documents or records; - (iii) taking certified samples of material; - (iv) obtaining information in the form of diskettes, floppies, tapes, video cassettes or in any other electronic mode or through printouts where such information is stored in a computer or in any other device; - 30.
+The current definition of "public record" is further complicated by the sub-clauses that follow the initial basic definition.
 The sub-clauses are not properly numbered.
-More problematically, all of the sub-clauses listed after the first three lines of the definition until clause (g) appear out of place because it is not clear how they relate to the definition of "public record". - 30.
+More problematically, all of the sub-clauses listed after the first three lines of the definition until clause (g) appear out of place because it is not clear how they relate to the definition of "public record". - 31.
 It appears that sub-clauses (i)-(vi) may be intended to provide clarification on what will be included as a public record.
 In this context, sub-clauses (i)-(v) are appropriate, but sub-clause (vi) may actually operate in practice to restrict the definition.
 Sub-clause (vi) currently covers "information...in which members of the public may have a legitimate interest".
 The requirement for the public to demonstrate a "legitimate interest" to justify access does not accord with international best practice.
 An effective right to information laws should be based on the principle of maximum disclosure, whereby all information should be disclosed to the public, unless there is some specific, legitimate public interest reason for withholding it.
 This principle is reflected in the fact that access applications do not require requestors to give a reason for their application.
 In practice, such a requirement could prove a real obstacle to openness, as recalcitrant officials could abuse the provision and narrowly interpret "legitimate interest" to deny access to information for their own reasons.
-To neutralise this risk, many laws specifically state that no reasons need to be provided.
-The Australian Freedom of Information Act 1982 provides one such example:
+To neutralise this risk, many laws specifically state that no reasons need to be provided, for example:

-Section 11(2): Subject to this Act, a person's right of access is not affected by:
+Australia: Section 11(2): Subject to this Act, a person's right of access is not affected by: (a) any reasons the person gives for seeking access; or